SSH

 root@172.17.0.1:~$

-As we have seen when we connect we are asked for the password of the destination machine, but if it is a machine to which we are going to connect a lot we can do that it does not ask us for the password every time we want to connect.
+As we have seen, when we connect, it asks for the password of the target machine, but if it is a machine that we are going to connect to frequently, we can set it up so that it does not ask for the password every time we want to connect.

 !ssh-keygen